10 Ways to Help Students Revise & Edit Their Writing

 ― John Green, An Abundance of Katherines

-The more we read and listen to stories, the more our language, understanding of the structure, characterization, grammar, and all the elements of good writing strengthens.
+The more we read and listen to stories, the more our language, understanding of the structure, characterization, grammar, and all the elements of good writing strengthen.

 5. Create a Writing Practice